If you’re joining the story now, please feel free to read the first part of it: http://bit.ly/1Leo8Fp

 Lesson #9: Moments of weakness and frustration are not signs that you’re failing to heal

 I wish I could say that healing is a linear process but alas, I can’t do that.
 I had many hang-ups and pitfalls along the way.
 Sometimes I would feel gently defeated and other times I would feel like an utter failure, but I learned to get over those negative mentalities.
 I learned to get stronger each and every time.

 Simple moments challenged me, like when I slipped on ice during the winter and my back went into a brief spasm, and when friends would ask me to go to tough exercise classes with them and I would have to say no even though I had formerly always said yes.
 There were other more profound moments that set back my body and spirits too.
-For example, one mid-summer day I collapsed in my apartment building’s garage.
-It was three years after the accident but I still had moments when my back would give out on me.
-I had been carrying heavy groceries because I was planning to spend the whole day cooking for family that was in town.
+For example, one mid-summer day I collapsed in my apartment building’s elevator.
+I had been carrying heavy groceries because I was planning to spend the whole day cooking for family.
 It was a quiet hour in the middle of the day so no one was around to help me.
-I crawled, dragging my groceries along the garage floor, until I reached the elevator.
-I tried to stand up in the elevator and keeled over again.
+I crawled, dragging my groceries along the floor.
+I tried to stand up but keeled over again.
 I kept trying to get back on my feet but I collapsed another two times as I made my way down the hallway to my apartment.
 Once inside, I cried until I was too tired to cry more.

 Although moments like this have the power to defeat you, they aren’t a sign that you haven’t made progress.
 Every time I would reignite the pain, I would get over it a little faster than before.
 Each time, I learned something valuable.